thibaudk/ossia.github.io/_score_features/console-feature.md

 ## Example

-{% highlight qml %}
+{% highlight js %}
 // Creates an OSC device named foo.
 Messages will be sent from score to 127.0.0.1:5678.
 // Score will listen to messages on port 1234.
 Score.createOSCDevice("foo", "127.0.0.1", 5678, 1234);

 // Creates an OSC address on the device foo, named /bar/baz.
 It will receive color.rgba types.
 // All the usual ossia unit names are accessible,
 // as well as useful names such as the ones found in [addresses](addresses doc) Score.createAddress("foo:/bar/baz", "color.rgba");